Animals, how they live and interact.

 How will I study?

-In your first year your CELS 191 and BIOL 112 lectures and laboratory classes will be supplemented with student study groups, computer based self-assessment tests, CAL (computer aided learning) laboratories, and many in-house designed computer exercises.
-Your lectures will be accompanied by a set of notes (often interactive) and other course materials that are accessible via the Internet.
+In your first year your CELS 191 and BIOL 112 lectures and laboratory classes will be supplemented with student study groups, computer-based self-assessment tests, CAL (computer-aided learning) laboratories, and many in-house designed computer exercises.
+Your lectures will be accompanied by a set of notes (often interactive) and other course materials that are accessible via the internet.
 Laboratory classes and field trips will complement your lectures in Zoology in your second and third years.
-Internal assessment forms 40 – 50% of the final grade for papers in Zoology, and the rest is derived from final examinations.
+Internal assessment forms 40–50 per cent of the final grade for papers in Zoology, and the rest is derived from final examinations.

 Can I combine my Zoology study with other subjects?

 Many Zoology students also major in another subject such as botany, ecology and genetics.
 Other students complete a double degree in areas like Law, Commerce and Arts.

 A Zoology major can lead on to a further degree, including an MSc, PhD or Postgraduate Diplomas in Natural History Filmmaking and Communication, Environmental Science or Wildlife Management.

 Explore your study options further.
 Refer to enrolment information found on the following qualification pages.

 - Bachelor of Commerce and Science (BComSc)